-A. Missing/Incomplete Documents/Organization
+A.-Missing/Incomplete Documents/Organization

-- One (1) point will be deducted for each of the following: - 1.
-Each Missing Document necessary for Core or Threshold Sections. - 2.
+- 1. Each Missing Document necessary for Core or Threshold Sections. - 2.
 Every two (2) Incomplete, Inaccurate, or Illegible Documents necessary for Core or Threshold. - 3.
 Applications not organized in accordance with Tab Checklist and the Application Instructions.